 CWF accepts funding proposals from nonprofit organizations for projects that contribute to the physical, mental, emotional and spiritual welfare of children.
 Grants are only given to entities that help U.S. children in a large geographic area; they are not awarded for day-to-day operating expenses or special operating expenses.

 In 1955, the foundation made its first three grants, totaling $22,500, to three organizations: the Delinquency Control Institute, the National Association for Retarded Children and the National Society for the Prevention of Blindness.
-To date, $11.8 million has been awarded to assist our nation’s children.
+To date, more than $17 million has been awarded to assist our nation’s children.

-During CWF’s annual board of directors meeting in Indianapolis on Oct.
-14, 2012, The American Legion Child Welfare Foundation awarded $734,220 to 20 nonprofit organizations.
+During CWF’s annual board of directors meeting in Indianapolis in October 2020, The American Legion Child Welfare Foundation awarded $740,889 in grants to 17 nonprofits.